ChrisWhealy/wasm_sha256/endianness.md

 Notice that we are now using instructions belonging to a different dataype: `v128`, not `i32`.

-Since we know that 4, `i32` values occupy a contiguous block of memory, we can pick them up as if they were a single block of 128 bits (a `v128` vector).
+Since we know that 4, `i32` values occupy a contiguous block of memory, we can load them onto the stack as if they were a single block of 128 bits (a `v128` vector).
-Then, in order to swap the endiannes, we use the instruction `i8x16.swizzle` which looks at this value as if it were a vector of 16, 8-bit bytes, then rearranges (or swizzles) the byte order according to the supplied list of indicies.
+Then, using `i8x16.swizzle`, we can swap the endianness.

+This instruction treats the 128-bit block as if it were a vector of 16, 8-bit bytes and rearranges (or swizzles) the byte order according to the supplied list of indices.

 ![Swap Endianness using i8x16.shuffle](./img/i8x16.swizzle.png)

+Then when the same block of bytes is read as 4 `i32`s, it will be assumed that they are stored in little-endian byte order, and the bytes will be reversed (put back into network order) before loading onto the stack.